artefactory/artefactory-connectors-kit/nck/readers/README.md

 * **Apply for a developer account** through [this link](https://developer.twitter.com/en/apply).
 * **Create a Twitter app** on the developer portal: it will generate your authentication credentials.
 * **Apply for Twitter Ads API access** by filling out [this form](https://developer.twitter.com/en/docs/ads/general/overview/adsapi-application).
 Receiving Twitter approval may take up to 7 business days.
-* **Get a Campaign Analyst access to the Twitter Ads account** you wish to retrieve data for, on the @handle that you used to create your Twitter App.
+* **Get access to the Twitter Ads account** you wish to retrieve data for, on the @handle that you used to create your Twitter App.
+Be careful, access levels matter: with an *Ad Manager* access, you will be able to request all report types; with a *Campaign Analyst* access, you will be able to request all report types, except ENTITY reports on Card entities.

 #### Quickstart

-The Twitter Ads Reader can collect **3 types of reports**, making calls to 3 endpoints of the Twitter Ads API:
+The Twitter Ads Reader can collect **3 types of reports**, making calls to 4 endpoints of the Twitter Ads API:
 * **ANALYTICS reports**, making calls to the [Asynchronous Analytics endpoint](https://developer.twitter.com/en/docs/ads/analytics/api-reference/asynchronous).
 These reports return performance data for a wide range of metrics, that **can be aggregated over time**.
 Output data **can be splitted by day** when requested over a larger time period.
 * **REACH reports**, making calls to the [Reach and Average Frequency endpoint](https://developer.twitter.com/en/docs/ads/analytics/api-reference/reach).
 These reports return performance data with a focus on reach and frequency metrics, that **cannot be aggregated over time** (*e.g. the reach of day A and B is not equal to the reach of day A + the reach of day B, as it counts unique individuals*).
 Output data **cannot be splitted by day** when requested over a larger time period.
 These reports are available **only for the Funding Instrument and Campaign entities**.
-* **ENTITY reports**, making calls to [Campaign Management endpoints](https://developer.twitter.com/en/docs/ads/campaign-management/api-reference).
+* **ENTITY reports**, making calls to [Campaign Management endpoints](https://developer.twitter.com/en/docs/ads/campaign-management/api-reference) if the selected entity is Funding Instrument, Campaign, Line Item, Media Creative or Promoted Tweet, and to the [Creative endpoint](https://developer.twitter.com/en/docs/ads/creatives/api-reference/) if the selected entity is Card.
 These reports return details on entity configuration since the creation of the Twitter Ads account.

 *Call example for ANALYTICS reports*: this call will collect engagement metrics for Line Item entities, splitting the results by day, from 2020-01-01 to 2020-01-03:
 ```